liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Musica: \[――――\]

-Petra: \[Even with us as hostages, the bit shots in the country will not listen to you.
+Petra: \[Even with us as hostages, the big shots in the country will not listen to you.
 Musica, you and the others should have known that from the beginning.\]